 Pro Tip: Cove.tool allows users to test parametrically the impact of improving lighting and appliance along with sensors.
 It does this while figuring out the most cost-effective way to reach your energy goal.

-Cost Optimization: This is an indispensable metric during the making an office building because many office buildings are built by developers who do not plan to own the building for a very long.
+Cost Optimization: This is an indispensable metric during the making an office building because many office buildings are built by developers who do not plan to own the building for very long.
 This leads the focus to be less on planning for utility cost, and more on, saving on first cost.
-Any energy efficiency feature can be Value Engineered out if it has not been cost optimized.
-This can be done manually using spreadsheets to compare thousands of possible combinations of roof assemblies, walls, glass, lighting, shading, etc and then manually running energy models for each of those possible combinations.
+Any energy efficiency feature can be Value Engineered out if it has not been cost-optimized.
+This can be done manually using spreadsheets to compare thousands of possible combinations of roof assemblies, walls, glass, lighting, shading, etc, and then manually running energy models for each of those possible combinations.